Dan Lauria: Early life

-Lauria, an Italian-American, was born in Brooklyn, New York, the son of Carmela (née Luongo) and Joseph J. Lauria.
-He also lived in Lindenhurst, New York.
-He graduated from Lindenhurst Senior High School in 1965 as a varsity football player, and he briefly taught physical education at Lindenhurst High School.
-A Vietnam War veteran, Lauria served as an officer in the United States Marine Corps; he served at the same point in his life that Jack Arnold, his character in The Wonder Years, did during the Korean War.
+Lauria graduated from Southern Connecticut State University in 1970.
+A Vietnam War veteran, Lauria served as an officer in the United States Marine Corps from 1970–73; he served at the same stage in his life that Jack Arnold, his character in The Wonder Years, did during the Korean War.
 In Vietnam, he served as a platoon commander at An Loc near the Cambodian border.
 He got his start in acting while attending Southern Connecticut State University in New Haven, Connecticut, on a football scholarship.

 Career

+Lauria's early appearances included roles in episodes of Scarecrow and Mrs. King, Hunter, Growing Pains, L.A.
+Law and Cagney & Lacey, as well as the films Stakeout (1987) and Another Stakeout (1993).

-Lauria is best known for his portrayal of Jack Arnold, the money-conscious father on the TV series The Wonder Years, that ran from 1988 to 1993.
-He also played NASA Administrator James Webb in the 1998 TV miniseries From the Earth to the Moon and Commanding Officer, USA in 1996's Independence Day.
-More recently he has appeared as Police Commissioner Eustace Dolan in The Spirit.
+Lauria is best known for his portrayal of Jack Arnold, the stern, but loving, money-conscious father on the TV series The Wonder Years, which ran from 1988 to 1993.
+He also played Commanding Officer, USA in 1996's Independence Day and NASA Administrator James Webb in the 1998 TV miniseries From the Earth to the Moon.
+He has also appeared in a 1997 episode of Boy Meets World, starring Ben Savage, the younger brother of Fred Savage, Lauria's on-screen son in The Wonder Years.
 He appeared as Coach Hamstrung in The Three Stooges N.Y.U.K. on AMC in 2000.
+More recently he has appeared as Police Commissioner Eustace Dolan in The Spirit (2008).

-Lauria appeared on stage in New York in the summer of 2006 in an Off Broadway production of A Stone Carver by William Mastrosimone with Jim Iorio and Elizabeth Rossa.
-Lauria also had a small role in a season two episode of Army Wives, as well as a season one episode of The Mentalist.
+Lauria appeared on stage in New York in the summer of 2006 in an off-Broadway production of A Stone Carver by William Mastrosimone with Jim Iorio and Elizabeth Rossa.
+He also had a small role in a season two episode of Army Wives, as well as a season one episode of The Mentalist.
 In 2009, Lauria has appeared as General Lee Whitworth, M.D. in Criminal Minds season 4.
-He has also appeared in an episode of Boy Meets World, starring Ben Savage, the younger brother of Fred Savage.
-In late 2009, Lauria returned to the Off Broadway stage, appearing as Jimmy Hoffa in Brian Lee Franklin's Good Bobby, a fictionalized account of Robert F. Kennedy's rise.
+In late 2009, Lauria returned to the off-Broadway stage, appearing as Jimmy Hoffa in Brian Lee Franklin's Good Bobby, a fictionalized account of Robert F. Kennedy's rise.